 - Include a complete copy of the appellate court decision as the first item in the appendix to your Petition for Leave to Appeal.
 Include any documents from the record on appeal that you think would be helpful for the Supreme Court to have when it reads your Petition for Leave to Appeal. - Do NOT include the entire record on appeal in the appendix to your Petition for Leave to Appeal.
-If your Petition for Leave to Appeal is allowed the record on appeal from the lower court will be automatically sent to the Illinois Supreme Court. - You must number your appendix pages at the bottom in order (A-1, A-2, etc.) after you complete your appendix.

 Once your filing is accepted, you will have to mail 13 bound copies of your Petition for Leave to Appeal to the Clerk of the Supreme Court in Springfield.
-See Step 4 below.
+See Step 4 on the next page.
+Remember, the more documents you include in the appendix section of your Petition for Leave to Appeal, the more you will spend to make copies.

-What do I do after I fill out the Petition for Leave to Appeal?
+What do I do after I fill out the form?